afiqfarid/steam-redesign/README.md

 # steamredesign
 This is a redesign of Steam Store.
-Files are in the Main branch
+Files are in the Master branch